This is me.Not a highlight reel.

 Alcoholism and Recovery Journey

 Total chaos.
 Failed relationships.
 Broken friendships.
-I was losing everything including myself.
-My last drink was April 3, 2015.
-I woke up outside my apartment door in the hallway — a neighbour checked if I was still alive.
+I was losing everything, including myself.
+My last drink was April 4, 2015.
+I was on my death bed.
 That was my bottom.
-Two days later I entered the Orchard Recovery Center on Bowen Island.
-Sobriety did not start with clarity — it began with collapse.
-Recovery was not linear or glamorous but it was real.
-These years taught me vulnerability, resilience, and the truth that healing is not erasing the past — it is learning to live with it.
+April 5th, I was at Orchard Recovery Center on Bowen Island.
+This chapter did not start with clarity — it started with collapse.
+What followed was slow, unglamorous, and real.
+Healing is not erasing the past.
+It is learning to live with it.

 New Beginnings